BitPusher16/dotfiles/README.md

 Switched approaches.
 Keeping all config files in git repo, not using symlinks, and just manually figuring out how to insert "include" statements in each system config.
+This seems suboptimal initially, because the ideal is to set up a new machine with one script.
+However, realistically, no two systems will accept installation paths identically, so arguably it is better to allow for gradually enabling configs when setting up new system.

 2024-03-10
 I am having trouble referring to dotfiles neovim config.